selfgeek-coder/runa-crypto-clipper/README.md

 ﻿# Runa Crypto Clipper
 Replace crypto addresses and more with your own.
-Clipper malware.
+Clipper malware written in Go.

 **Educational purposes only.**